A practical guide to the Gorgias Google Sheets integration (and its limitations)

 Build custom reports and dashboards

-Gorgias has some decent built-in reporting, but maybe you need to track a very specific KPI or mix your support data with info from sales or marketing.
+Gorgias has robust built-in reporting, but maybe you need to track a very specific KPI or mix your support data with info from sales or marketing.
 Exporting ticket data to Google Sheets gives you the freedom to slice and dice it any way you see fit.
-You can build custom charts, pivot tables, and use complex formulas to get a view of your performance that you just can't get out of the box.
+You can build custom charts, pivot tables, and use complex formulas to get a specialized view of your performance.

 Track specific ticket types

 Let's say you want to keep a close eye on every single ticket that gets tagged with "product-defect" or "shipping-damage."
 A "Gorgias Google Sheets integration" can automatically create a running list of these tickets in a spreadsheet.
-This is super helpful for sharing with your product or operations teams, who need to see a central log of issues without having to learn their way around Gorgias or dig through support queues.
+This is helpful for sharing with your product or operations teams, who may need to see a central log of issues alongside their other operational data.

 Create a backup log

 Sometimes you just need to keep a record of conversations for compliance reasons or your own internal data policies.
 Setting up a workflow that automatically archives ticket data from Gorgias to a Google Sheet is a simple, "set-it-and-forget-it" way to meet those requirements.
-It ensures you have an external backup without anyone having to remember to do manual exports.
+It ensures you have an external backup that is easy for non-support team members to access.

 Most of these no-code integrations run on a schedule, checking for new data every 5 to 15 minutes.
-This means the information in your Google Sheet is always a little bit behind.
-For a high-level weekly report, that's probably fine.
-But for making decisions in the moment?
-It's pretty much useless.
-You're constantly looking in the rearview mirror, reacting to problems that have already happened instead of getting ahead of them.
+This means the information in your Google Sheet is naturally a little bit behind the real-time activity in Gorgias.
+For a high-level weekly report, that's perfectly fine.
+But for making decisions in the moment, you'll still want to rely on the live Gorgias dashboard for the most current data.

-A spreadsheet is a dead end.
-It’s just a passive log of your support operations.
-It can’t automatically tag an incoming ticket, assign it to the right person, or draft a reply for a common question.
-It’s a tool for analysis that's completely separate from your team's actual day-to-day workflow.
-It doesn't help your agents answer tickets any faster, more accurately, or more consistently.
+A spreadsheet functions as a passive log of your support operations.
+It is an excellent tool for analysis, but it isn't designed to automatically tag an incoming ticket, assign it to the right person, or draft a reply for a common question in real-time.
+To help agents answer tickets faster and more accurately, you need tools that work directly within the Gorgias interface.

 The better alternative: An AI agent

-If the real goal is to make your support operations faster, smarter, and more efficient, you need a tool that does more than just move data around.
-This is where an AI agent comes into the picture, solving the core problems that a spreadsheet integration just can't touch.
+If the goal is to make your support operations even faster and more efficient, you can complement Gorgias with a tool that does more than just log data.
+This is where an AI agent like eesel AI comes into the picture, solving core workflow challenges that a spreadsheet integration isn't built to handle.

 From looking at old data to taking action now

-Instead of just logging a "product-defect" ticket to a spreadsheet after the fact, an AI agent like eesel AI connects directly with Gorgias and analyzes tickets the moment they arrive.
+Instead of just logging a ticket to a spreadsheet after the fact, an AI agent like eesel AI connects directly with Gorgias and analyzes tickets the moment they arrive.
 It can instantly figure out what the customer needs and take action.
-For that same "product-defect" ticket, eesel AI can automatically tag it, route it to a special queue for the engineering team, and even draft a reply to the customer to let them know it's being looked into.
-The whole triage process is done before a human even lays eyes on the ticket.
+For a specific ticket, eesel AI can automatically tag it, route it to the correct queue, and even draft a reply to the customer.
+This helps the triage process happen as soon as the ticket hits Gorgias.

 Unify knowledge beyond the integration

-A spreadsheet only knows what's in your Gorgias tickets.
-It has no idea what’s in your help center, your internal wikis, or your product docs.
-That’s a huge blind spot.
-To actually solve a customer's problem, you need context from all of your knowledge sources.
+A spreadsheet only knows the specific data exported from your tickets.
+An AI agent, however, can tap into your help center, internal wikis, or product docs.
+To solve a customer's problem effectively, having context from all your knowledge sources is invaluable.

-eesel AI plugs into everything, past tickets, your help center, Google Docs, Confluence, you name it, to build a complete picture of your business.
-This allows it to solve a much wider range of questions on its own because it has all the information, not just a single row of data in a sheet.
+eesel AI plugs into everything: past tickets, your help center, Google Docs, and Confluence to build a complete picture of your business.
+This allows it to assist with a much wider range of questions because it has all the information available, not just what's in a single row of a sheet.

 Simulate and deploy with confidence

-With a simple Zapier workflow, you basically turn it on and cross your fingers.
-There’s no easy way to know if it's working right without constantly checking on it. eesel AI gets rid of this guesswork with its simulation mode.
+While a simple integration workflow is great for data transfer, eesel AI offers advanced features like simulation mode to ensure your automation is working exactly as intended.
 You can test your AI agent on thousands of your past Gorgias tickets in a safe environment.
-You'll see exactly how it would have responded, get solid forecasts on resolution rates, and tweak its behavior before it ever talks to a real customer.
+You'll see exactly how it would have responded, get forecasts on resolution rates, and refine its behavior before it interacts with customers.

 Comparing pricing: The integration vs. an AI platform